-If a Mario Bava movie married a Dario Argento film, and then shacked up in Hammer Studios the result would most likely look a lot like Crimson Peak.
+If a Mario Bava movie married a Dario Argento film and then shacked up in Hammer Studios the result would have most likely looked a lot like Crimson Peak.
 For those that have seen writer/director Guillermo del Toro Spanish films they will not be surprised by this latest entry, but for those that have only seen his American offerings may find this one bit unexpected.
-There are no big action set pieces or rousing heroes, but instead we have dark hallways, darker secrets, and of course ghosts.
+There are no big action set pieces or rousing heroes but instead we have dark hallways, darker secrets, and of course ghosts.

 Crimson Peak is your standard gothic horror murder mystery but with its visual style amped up to eleven by visionary director Guillermo del Toro, and with a star-studded cast of fantastic actors at hand one can expect great things.
 This is a period piece that takes place in the 19th century where we are introduced to Edith Cushing (Mia Wasikowska), whose last name is an obvious nod to the late great Peter Cushing of Hammer Films fame, and learn that she is an aspiring author who isn’t being taken seriously because she is a woman, also she can see ghosts.
 Edith meets Thomas Sharpe (Tom Hiddleston) and falls in love with him because he is the only male, other than her father (Jim Beaver), who seems to take her writing seriously.